yukisama0/Yuki-sama/README.md

 ## Features (Planned)

-- **VTuber Model**: Yuki will have a VTuber avatar, enabling engaging and dynamic interactions with users.
+- [ ] **VTuber Model**: Yuki will have a VTuber avatar, enabling engaging and dynamic interactions with users.
-- **Game Integration**: Yuki will be able to play games, providing an interactive experience.
+- [ ] **Game Integration**: Yuki will be able to play games, providing an interactive experience.
-- **API Access**: Yuki will be able to access and interact with a range of APIs for different tasks and services.
+- [ ] **API Access**: Yuki will be able to access and interact with a range of APIs for different tasks and services.
+- [x] **Speech Recognition**: Yuki will be able to understand voice commands and interact accordingly.
-- **Continuous Improvement**: Yuki's capabilities are being continuously refined through machine learning and training.
+- [ ] **Machine Learning Integration**: Yuki will continuously improve its responses and performance through machine learning techniques.
+- [ ] **User Interaction**: Yuki will be able to have casual conversations and interact with users naturally.
+- [ ] **Content Creation**: Yuki will be capable of assisting with content creation for social media and other platforms.

 ## License